 Amongst other things, they are especially known for being one of the top producers of American Wagyu Beef.
 And if you’re the type to frequent top end restaurants, don’t be surprised if you come across their products for sale at some of the highest rated steakhouses in the country.

-Snake River Farms also employs a farm to table model, where you can actually buy many of their products online and have them delivered directly to your doorstep.
+Snake River Farms also employs a farm to table model, where you can buy many of their products online and have them delivered directly to your doorstep.

-We’ve known Snake River Farms by reputation for a while and decided that it was time to see what the hype was all about – so we ordered one of their Gold Grade American Wagyu Traditional Ribeye steaks and fired up the grill.
+We’ve known Snake River Farms by reputation for a while and decided that it was time to see what the hype was all about – so we initially ordered one of their Gold Grade American Wagyu Traditional Ribeye steaks and fired up the grill.

-Snake River Farms Overview
+About Snake River Farms

 Snake River Farms and their sister operation, Double R Ranch, are family owned and operated ranches that have dedicated themselves to being one of the highest quality beef and pork producers in the United States.